 - Smokey Amp, the smallest and least expensive.
 Uses only 2 components and it is able to fit in a cigarette package.

 - Little Gem, an enhanced version of Smokey Amp, adding new features and a gain/volume control.

-- Ruby Amp, adds an input buffer to the Little Gem and renew some of the previous Little Gem ideas.
+- Ruby Amp, adds an input buffer to the Little Gem and also improves other sections of the circuit.